Good practices to protect your email.

 3. Banks never ask for confidential information by e-mail.
 A very common deception is phishing , which consists of falsifying the bank’s website and redirecting the user there through a link.
 In this way they can get the user’s identification data and access their bank account.

-6. Use strong passwords , that is, they have ten or more characters and include uppercase, lowercase, numbers and special characters.
+6. Use strong passwords, that is, they have ten or more characters and include uppercase, lowercase, numbers, and special characters.
 It is also advisable to use an account for each service.
+Related to this, do check the roadrunner login-related articles.

 7. Avoid accessing email from public computers.